Reeves Brook/Raccoon Brook Hills/Pine Meadow Loop

 Turn left onto the Raccoon Brook Hills Trail, which briefly descends to cross a stream on rocks and then steeply climbs the escarpment.
 Near the top, you'll pass a large rock, known as The Pulpit, that juts out by the cliff edge.
 The trail continues along the ridge and passes two southwest-facing viewpoints over the Torne Valley, with the New York Thruway beyond.
 After a short descent, the trail climbs to reach a junction with the orange-blazed Hillburn-Torne-Sebago Trail on an open rock ledge.

 Continue ahead on the Raccoon Brook Hills Trail, which continues to climb more gradually to a wooded area on the crest of the ridge.
 The elevation here is about 1,230 feet above sea level, and you've climbed about 800 feet to reach this ridge - the highest point on the hike.
-On a clear day, you can see the New York City skyline in the distance to the right!
+On a clear day, you can see the New York City skyline in the distance from a rock ledge

 The trail descends to cross the route of a gas pipeline, climbs to regain the ridge, and then begins a rather steep descent.
-At the base of the descent, the trail turns right onto a woods road which climbs gently.
-It then descends gradually on a footpath to a junction with the white-blazed Kakiat Trail.
+At the base of the descent, the trail turns right and climbs gently through dense stands of mountain laurel.
+It then descends gradually to a junction with the white-blazed Kakiat Trail.

-Turn left at the junction and follow the Kakiat Trail, which descends gradually, passing through thick stands of dense mountain laurel and then paralleling Raccoon Brook, on the right.
+Turn left at the junction and follow the Kakiat Trail, which descends gradually, passing through more dense stands of mountain laurel and then paralleling Raccoon Brook, on the right.
 In about half a mile, you’ll pass the northern trailhead of the Raccoon Brook Hills Trail on the right.
 Continue ahead on the Kakiat Trail, which soon widens into a woods road.